 Science and research

 In 1994, Australia became the first non-EU member country to sign a Science and Technology Agreement with the EU.
 Since then cooperation has been active and steadily increasing in a diverse range of research areas.
 Australian researchers are able to join their European counterparts as full participants in research programs which are managed by the European Commission under the EU's seven-year Framework Program for Research and Innovation, ‘Horizon 2020’.
 The Agreement also encourages European participation in Australian research activities.
 A Joint Science and Technology Co-operation Committee (JSTCC) meets every one to two years to exchange information and discuss ways to enhance research collaboration and agree on priorities and actions to strengthen the relationship.
 The 13th JSTCC meeting will be held in the second half of 2014.

 Australia and the EU jointly fund the ‘Connecting Australian European Science and Innovation Excellence’ (CAESIE) bilateral partnership initiative, which aims to establish science and technology collaboration and partnership between small to medium enterprises (SMEs) and researchers in Europe and Australia.

 In addition, the Australian Government supports research cooperation with the EU through the joint National Health and Medical Research Council (NHMRC) – European Union Collaborative Research Grants program.

 In 2008 the Australian Research Council opened its fellowships to international candidates for all schemes, providing funding for eligible organisations to promote collaboration, movement and networking between Australia-based and overseas researchers.
 This has resulted in several successful research projects between Australian and EU researchers and enhanced the opportunity for them to strengthen their networks internationally.

-Australia's participation in the EU Framework Program is also underpinned and reinforced by its strong bilateral research cooperation links with a number of individual EU Member States.
+Australia's participation in Horizon 2020 is also underpinned and reinforced by its strong bilateral research cooperation links with a number of individual EU member states.